Course - Thermodynamics of Materials - MT8307

 Course content

 The course is aimed at giving the students insight into thermodynamics for solids and thermodynamics for nanoscale systems.
 Focus will be on phase-stability, surfaces, interfaces, and adsorption, as well as the size-depenence of nanoscale systems.
 We will discuss trends in formation enthalpies, heat capacities, and entropy for inorganic compounds.
-Selected thermodynamic modells, experimental methods, and methods for theoretical computation of thermodynamic data will be described.
-The course will be given autumn 2024.
+Selected thermodynamic models, experimental methods, and methods for theoretical computation of thermodynamic data will be described.
+The course will not be taught the year 25/26.
+Next time the course will be given is autumn 26.

 Learning outcome